rootstrap/redux-tools/README.md

 `createThunk` receives the action names prefix as the first argument and the async thunk as the second.

-The returned object, (`getProfile` in the example above) has 3 properties you can use in order to handle the different dispatched actions in your reducer:
+The returned object, (`getProfile` in the example above) has 4 properties you can use in order to handle the different dispatched actions in your reducer:
 - request
 - success
 - error
+- reset

 Following the previous example: